 A student’s eligibility for a subsidized loan is based on financial need, as determined by the FAFSA.
 Additional financial sources may include External Scholarships, Payment Plans, Direct Plus Parent Loans, or private loans (visit ELM Select for more details).

 Federal Direct Student Loans

 There are several high quality parent loan products from which to choose, including the federal Direct PLUS Loan for parents.
 Private student loans using a cosigner with good to excellent credit can result in fixed and variable rates lower than the federal Direct PLUS Loan.
 Families are encouraged to compare attributes of any loans to pick the one that is right for them.

 Visit ELM Select for more details regarding private loans.
 Many loan sites provide repayment calculators with various options from which to choose.
 These can be very helpful when deciding what type of loan and repayment is best for your family.

 Plan ahead; apply early for any parent or student loans to give yourself time to resolve any issues.

 Families should consider what they can afford to pay out of pocket prior to borrowing the remaining educational costs.
 This helps minimize the debt burden on students and parents.
-The University offers two payment plans.
+The University offers a payment plan that consists of 5 monthly payments per semester.